What Is Net Worth?

 How Much Net Worth Should You Have By Age

-According to the 2016 Federal Reserve Survey of Consumer Finances, here are the average net worth’s in the USA based on age:
+According to a Federal Reserve Survey of Consumer Finances, here are the average net worth’s in the USA based on age:

 These net worths are the averages for Americans but aren’t necessarily what you should aim for.
 Americans are known to underfund their retirement savings.

 If you’re looking to retire comfortably, your annual cost needed to live varies by state.
-Once you’ve determined which state you’d like to retire in, you can work backwards to fid out how much you need to save per month to retire.
+Once you’ve determined which state you’d like to retire in, you can work backward to find out how much you need to save per month to retire.

 What Is Tangible Net Worth?